7anshuai/js101/README.md

-# js101
+# JS101

-JavaScript 101  collections
+JavaScript for beginners.